chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 tags: [astro, svg]
 description: "How to add Lucide icons to an Astro site."
 shoutouts: [astro, lucide]
+cover: ./lucide-in-astro.png
+coverAlt: spaceship launching from fictional planet with Astro and Lucide logos
 tldr: |
   - **Craft a Custom Lucide Integration with Astro**: Learn how to create a tailored integration of Lucide's SVG icons with Astro.
   - **Build an Astro Component for Lucide Icons**: Follow the guide to convert Lucide's JSON icons into inline SVGs in an Astro site.